Data Types in C

 The arrays can be defined as a set of finite and homogeneous data elements.
 Each element of an array is referenced using an index.

-Example: If the name of an array is A which has 4 elements then the array will be represented as A[0], A[1], A[2], A[3].
-Here, these subscripts which are containing the digit are known as an index.
+Example: If the name of an array is A, which has four elements, then the array will be represented as A[0], A[1], A[2], and A[3].
+Here, these subscripts that contain the digit are known as an index.
 Learn Arrays in C with Real-time Examples.

 Pointer Derived Data Type in C

 A pointer is a variable that holds the address of the memory space.
-If one variable can hold the address of another variable then it is said that the first variable is pointing to the second.
+If one variable can hold the address of another variable, then it is said that the first variable points to the second.
 Learn Pointers in C with Real-time Examples.

 Structure Derived Data Type in C